-Many of us might have a misconception that test automation is related only to the automation of the test scenario and executing them.
-But the fact is- these two things, scripting and execution is part of the automation process life cycle.
-The whole automation process consists of the below phases:
+Many of us may believe that test automation refers only to the automation of test scenarios and their execution.
+However, both scripting and execution are essential parts of the automation process’s life cycle.
+The following phases make up the entire automation process:

 - Automation feasibility Study